nginx/unit-docs/source/news/2024/unit-1.32.0-released.rst

 Unit 1.32.0 Released
 ####################

+NGINX Unit is a lightweight and versatile application runtime that provides the essential components for your web application as a single open-source
+server: running application code (including WebAssembly), serving static assets, handling TLS and request routing.

 Unit 1.31.0 introduced a Technology Preview of a WebAssembly language module and an SDK for C and Rust, helping developers build and run web applications compiled to Wasm.
 Although effective, we recognized that a custom low-level